ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 servers with additional certainty about the identity of clients in a similar fashion.

-Use of an HTTP proxy can provide a degree of protection against servers correlating requests.
+Use of an HTTP proxy or relay can provide a degree of protection against servers correlating requests.
 Systems like virtual private networks or the Tor network
 {{Dingledine2004}}, provide other options for clients.